netxms/netxms-doc/admin/installation.rst

 ------

   1. Download the latest version from http://www.netxms.org/download.
-     You will need Windows installer (named netxms-VERSION.exe or netxms-VERSION-x64.exe, for example netxms-VERSION.exe).
-Please note that in following steps VERSION will be used as a substitution for an actual version number.
+     You will need Windows installer (named netxms-VERSION-x64.exe, e.g. netxms-server-3.4.178-x64.exe).
+Please note that in
+     following steps VERSION will be used as a substitution for an actual version number.
   2. Run the installer package on your server machine.
 Installation wizard will be